Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 ## Reset BMC Factory Defaults

 **IMPORTANT: Only perform this action if required!
-Check Morpheus!**
+Check the HFP release notes!**

 Run the following command prior to using FAS to update the BMC firmware.
 This will reset the BMC to factory defaults (`ncn#`):